Our Verdict

 If you want to change the order of your lessons or move them between sections, you can do that by simply dragging and dropping.

-To modify a lesson’s content or add new content, you need to click on the lesson name, which will take you to the lesson builder.
+To modify a lesson’s content or add new content, you need to click on the lesson name, which will take you to the lesson editor.

-We like Teachable’s lesson builder because it gives you a lot of flexibility to add multiple content types in the same lecture.
+Teachable’s lesson editor gives you a lot of flexibility to add multiple content types in the same lecture.

-Finally, it’s easy to manage your sections and lectures.
-You can bulk select them and change settings like free preview, downloads, and publishing and even delete them in one go, making lesson management easier.
+- Bulk Editing: You can bulk select lessons and change settings like free preview, downloads, and publishing and even delete them in one go.

 Overall, Teachable does an excellent job of striking a balance between the ease of use and flexibility of the course builder.
 And we’re big fans of their course creation process.